virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - `setupExtentComponentActions()` has no longer a param `disabled`.
 Change the disabled state on the returned actions instead.
 - VcsActionButtonList
   - removed `blockOverflow` property
+- `PluginEditorComponent` is more strictly typed.
+You must ensure the types of the `setConfig` and `getConfig` props actually fit the interface.

 # Extended Theming